 CA9 Finds BIA Has Authority to Extend Notice of Appeal Deadline in “Rare Circumstances”

 Where Petitioner made a prima facie showing that overnight mail carrier failed to timely deliver the notice of appeal, the court found that the BIA abused its discretion when it failed to consider the “rare circumstances” exception. (

 AILA Doc.
 No. 05060163.

 CA9 Holds Disabled Russian Child and His Parents Constitute a “Particular Social Group”

-The Court held that a disabled child and his parents are eligible for asylum and entitled to withholding of removal because the harm to the child amounts to persecution.
-The Court also found that the harm is persecution to the parents as well, because the child and his parents constitute a particular social group. (
+The Court held that a disabled child and his parents are eligible for asylum and entitled to withholding because the harm to the child amounts to persecution.
+The Court also found that the harm is persecution to the parents as well. (

 Tchoukhrova v.
 Gonzales